-In the event of an Emergency Situation, the Harbour Office becomes the Operational Co-ordination Centre and will to be manned.
-Additionally the Harbour Police assist Emergency Services by ensuring access to the various harbour locations, providing a security presence and operating a Road Traffic Advisory Service to the attending Emergency Services.
+In the event of an Emergency Situation, the Town Hall Meeting Room (within County Hall, Marine Road) becomes the Operational Co-ordination Centre and will to be manned.
+Additionally, the Harbour Police can assist Emergency Services by ensuring access to the various harbour locations, providing a security presence, and operating a Road Traffic Advisory Service to the attending Emergency Services.